 The Association of Welcoming & Affirming Baptists (AWAB) joined the General Synod of the United Church of Christ vs. Cooper as a plaintiff in the pending Federal District Court lawsuit challenging North Carolina’s marriage laws, including Amendment One.
 Among the suit’s charges is that North Carolina’s ban on same-sex marriage restricts the rights of clergy to practice freely their beliefs and therefore violates the Free Exercise Clause of the First Amendment of the United States Constitution.

 As it stands, North Carolina law makes it illegal for religious officials to solemnize the marriage of any couple that is not legally licensed to marry.
-If a clergy person performing an unlicensed wedding, they do so under the threat of criminal prosecution and civil penalty.
+If a clergy person performing an unlicensed wedding, they do so under the threat of criminal prosecution and a

 AWAB sees this as a clear violation of religious liberty and the separation of church and state.

 Rev. Robin R. Lunn, Executive Director of AWAB said,

 For more than 20 years the clergy of AWAB member congregations have been blessing same-sex unions as the free expression of their religious convictions!
 For the state to come forward now and criminalize our clergy is to deny AWAB and our community in North Carolina religious liberty.
 These laws prohibit the pursuit of our core principles with respect to being fully inclusive Baptist communities of faith, communities that extend to all people the rights and privileges of the church regardless of sexual or gender identity.